 Ecosystem polygons in underrepresented units were added to the reserve network to satisfy all representation requirements.
-All other ecosystem units were represented in the reserve network, in many cases well above the minimum thresholds.
+All other ecosystem units were represented in the reserve network, in many cases above the minimum thresholds.

-Approximately 313 ha were added to the reserve network to ensure complete ecosystem representation.
-Map 14 shows the location of the ecosystem units that were added to the reserve network to ensure full ecosystem representation.
+Approximately 601 ha had to be added to the reserve network to ensure complete ecosystem representation.
+Map 14 shows the location of the polygons added to the reserve network.